LindseyLouv/pokedex-backend/README.md

 - Rename pokemonDataTemp.json to pokemonData.json in the data folder
 - Start the server
   `node app.js`
+- If it's the first time, the server needs to be restarted for the endpoints to be working (CTRL+C and rerun node app.js) - fix is being worked on
 - Access the application
   `http://localhost:3030`